Loading...

 • Description of the risk: The lack of proper urban planning permits and permits for specific properties.

 • Limiting factors and control: Management devotes due attention to reviewing the urban planning permits when acquiring and developing retail outlets.
-In addition, management continuously tries to evaluate changes in urban planning permits and permissions and compliance with these, and to anticipate such changes.
+In addition, management continuously tries to evaluate changes in urban planning permits and permissions and compliance with these permits and permissions, and to anticipate such changes.

-• Description of the risk: Risk of future changes to the legislation on BE-REITs that would make it no longer possible for the company to enjoy the favourable fiscal transparency system for BE-REITs.
+• Description of the risk: Retail Estates has a BE-REIT status in Belgium and an FBI status in the Netherlands (starting in 2023 and with retro–active effect to 2017).
+Risk of future changes to the legislation on BE-REITs, which would make it no longer possible for the company to enjoy the favourable fiscal transparency system for BE-REITs.
 The company is also subject to the risk of future adverse changes to this system.

 • Potential impact: Risk of loss of recognition of the status of public BE-REIT.
-Loss of the favourable tax system of a BE- REIT and mandatory repayment of certain credits in the case of non-compliance with the rules.
+Loss of the favourable tax system of a BE-REIT and mandatory repayment of certain credits in case of non-compliance with the rules.

-• Limiting factors and control: Constant monitoring of legal requirements and compliance with these, assisted by external specialist advisers.
+• Limiting factors and control: Constant monitoring of legal requirements and compliance with these requirements, assisted by external specialist advisers.
 Intensive dialogue with the regulator in the context of prudential oversight of the BE-REITs.
 Representation of the company in organisations representing the BE-REIT sector.

 Taw law

-• Description of the risk: The exit tax owed by companies whose assets are taken over by a BE-REIT in the case of (among others) a merger is calculated taking into account Circular Ci.RH.
-423/567.729 of the Belgian Tax Authorities of 23 December 2004, whose interpretation or practical application could always change.
-The “actual value for tax purposes” referred to in this circular is calculated with a deduction of registration fees or VAT (which would apply in the event of a sale of the assets) and may differ from the fair value of the real estate as recorded in the balance sheet of the public BE-REIT in accordance with IAS 40.
+• Description of the risk: The exit tax owed by companies whose assets are taken over by a BE-REIT in case of e.g. a merger is calculated taking into account Circular Letter Ci.RH.
+423/567.729 of the Belgian Tax Authorities of 23 December 2004, the interpretation or practical application of which may always change.
+The “actual value for tax purposes” referred to in this circular letter is calculated with a deduction of registration fees or VAT (which would apply in the event of a sale of the assets) and may differ from the fair value of the real estate as recorded in the balance sheet of the public BE-REIT in accordance with IFRS 13.

-Risks associated with the status of institutional BE-REIT
+Risks associated with the status of institutional BE-REITs and GBVF/FIIS (Specialised Real Estate Investment Fund)

-• Description of the risk: The company has control over one institutional BE-REIT: Retail Warehousing Invest nv.
-Like Retail Estates nv, Retail Warehousing Invest nv, in its capacity as institutional BE-REIT, is subject to the Belgian BE-REIT Act.
+• Description of the risk: The company has control over one institutional BE-REIT, Retail Warehousing Invest nv, and one GBVF/FIIS (Specialised Real Estate Investment Fund), Inducom NV.
+Like Retail Estates nv, Retail Warehousing Invest nv is subject to the Belgian BE-REIT Act in its capacity as an institutional BE-REIT.

-• Potential impact: Risk of loss of recognition of the status of public BE-REIT.
-Loss of the favourable tax system of an REIT and mandatory repayment of certain credits in the case of non-compliance with the rules.
+• Potential impact: Risk of loss of recognition of the status of institutional BE-REIT and the status of GBVF/FIIS.
+Loss of the favourable tax system of a BE-REIT and GBVF/FIIS and mandatory repayment of certain credits in case of non-compliance with the rules.

-• Limiting factors and control: Constant monitoring of legal requirements and compliance with these, assisted by external specialist advisers.
+• Limiting factors and control: Constant monitoring of legal requirements and compliance with these requirements, assisted by external specialist advisers.
 Intensive dialogue with the regulator in the context of prudential oversight of the BE-REITs.
 Representation of the company in organisations representing the BE-REIT sector.

 Risks within the context of the tightening of ESG (Environmental Social Governance) rules